Published on October 12th, 2022 by Josh Arnold

 Business Overview

 AbbVie is a global pharmaceutical giant.
-It began trading as an independent company in 2013, after it was spun off from fellow pharmaceutical Dividend King, Abbott Laboratories (ABT).
+It began trading as an independent company in 2013 after being spun off from Abbott Laboratories (ABT).
+Since the spin-off, AbbVie has generated strong growth.
+According to AbbVie, revenue and adjusted EPS growth increased by 14.7% and 19%, respectively, each year from 2013 to 2021.

 Today, AbbVie focuses on one main business segment—pharmaceuticals.
 It focuses on a few key treatment areas, including immunology, hematologic oncology, neuroscience, and more.